BioAnalyticResource/ePlant_Plant_eFP/README.md

 // /**
 //  * Create and generate an SVG based on the desired tissue expression locus
 //  * @param {String} desiredDOMid The desired DOM location or if kept empty, returns the string version of the output
+//  * @param {String} locus The AGI ID (example: AT3G24650)
 //  * @param {String} svgName Name of the SVG file without the .svg at the end.
 Default is set to "default", when left this value, the highest expression value (if any) is chosen and if not, then Abiotic Stress is.
-//  * @param {String} locus The AGI ID (example: AT3G24650)
 //  * @param {Boolean} includeDropdownAll true = include a html dropdown/select of all available SVGs/samples, false = don't
 //  * @returns {String} If no desiredDOMid is given, returns the string version of the output instead
 //  */
-createSVGExpressionData.generateSVG('desiredDOM', 'default', 'AT3G24650');
+createSVGExpressionData.generateSVG('desiredDOM', 'AT3G24650', 'default');
 ```

 This will display the visualized and coloured tissue expression data within the desired location.